middlewares/payload/README.md

 #### `options(int $options)`

-To configure the recursion depth.
+To pass the bitmask of json_decode options.

+#### `methods(array $methods)`

+To configure the allowed methods.
+By default only the requests with the method `POST, PUT, PATCH, DELETE, COPY, LOCK, UNLOCK` are handled.

 ```php
 $dispatcher = new Dispatcher([